 From JR Hakata station, take Nishitetsu Bus #306 at but stop #6 at Hakata Bus Terminal, get off at Fukuoka Tower.

 This food market is known as the Kitchen of Fukuoka and stretches for about 100 meters.
-You can find sea food, fresh fruits and vegetables, and professional chefs as well as local people do their shopping here.
+You can find the freshest seafood, fruits, and vegetables here.
+Professional chefs, as well as local people, do their shopping here.
 You can find restaurants and shops for kamaboko (fish cake), mentaiko (spicy cod roe) which is Fukuoka’s specialty, rice bowl with fresh sashimi (raw fish) as well as coffee shops and sweet shops.
 When you visit this market, you can really feel and experience Fukuoka’s food culture!

 How to get to Yanagibashi Food Market